-OCS has many opportunities to volunteers for interested community members and students.
+Do you have a desire to engage in your community, offer a skill and feel great about what you are doing?
+We rely on our dedicated volunteers, and have many opportunities for community members and students.
+Whether it is assisting at Saturday food distribution, planting in the People’s Garden, or offering assistance with resume-building or tutoring, we have something for your specific skill-set.
 We’re happy to host volunteers for court-mandated community service, class credit, work study, or just for fun!
 Our volunteer coordinators are available to answer any questions about community-based learning, student employment, or service requirements.
-To reach them, you can call OCS or email Hannah Rosenberg (email@example.com) and/or MaQwe Lawson (firstname.lastname@example.org).

 OCS will now host monthly volunteer trainings.
 Volunteers will be required to attend training once every six months.
 Training will take place on the third Tuesday of every month from 5:30 PM – 6:30 PM.
 Food will be provided!
 This hour will serve as a time to discuss best practices, get on the same page about OCS policies, and appreciate the work we all do to keep OCS running.